Algarve-Tourist.com

 5) Vilamoura & Quarteira

 The following section provides details of the best day trips from Praia da Rocha, with links to further in-depth guides.
+The first section lists the best day trips that can be easily reached by public transport, while the second section features the most popular day trips in the Algarve, but will require a car to visit due to their distance.

-Related articles: Introduction to Lagos
+Related articles: Lagos guide

 Related article: Silves introduction